AndreiGabriel1/EventFlow/README.md

 Connect to MongoDB Atlas via Mongoose

-User authentication (Passport.js)
+Add user authentication (Passport.js)

-Filters (by date/category) + pagination
+Implement filters (by date/category) + pagination

-Real image uploads for events
+Support real image uploads for events

 💻 Run Locally

-Clone the project and run it on your machine:
-# 1️⃣ Install dependencies
+Clone the project and run it on your local machine:# 1️⃣ Install dependencies npm install
-npm install

 # 2️⃣ Start the server
+npm start
+# or:
-npm start     # or: node server.js
+node server.js

-Then open your browser and visit:
+Then open your browser and go to:
 👉 http://localhost:3000

 📌 Status

 Current: Fully functional with mock data (local demo)